-I Took Libido Gummies For A Month & Now I'm Horny With No Reproductive Rights
+I Took Libido Gummies For A Month & (Spoiler Alert) Now I'm Horny

 After about a week, I definitely felt something going on.
 The website says that the effects of the gummy build up over time (it approximates four to six weeks), but after only seven days, I felt acutely aware of my sex drive.
 Maybe it's because I'm not used to constantly checking in on my libido, but I felt hornier than I had in weeks.
 I don't know if I just wasn't used to thinking about how much I wanted to have sex on the daily, but...it turns out, my sex drive didn't need that much of a boost to get me going again.
 Either that or these magically delicious gummies are also magically potent.
 Regardless, I'd say they worked.
 I'm still working through my monthly supply, but I've never felt more eager or ready to get it on.
 My current favorite vibrator lives in the shower now, getting a daily workout (and occasionally more than that), a far cry from the once-weekly masturbatory session I've been forcing myself to have.

-So, if today's newsfeed has got your sex drive feeling less than enthused, give these gummies a whirl.
-You may still be without reproductive rights, but at least you'll be more ready to do some solo playing (because who can fathom having sex with a man? in this economy?).
-Because we could all use a good de-stressor right now, and as Asystem knows, the best stress relief is an orgasm.
-Get yours now.
+If today's newsfeed has got your sex drive feeling less than enthused, give these gummies a whirl — at the very least, you'll be more ready to do some solo playing (because who can fathom having sex with a man? in this economy?).
+We could all use a good de-stressor right now, and, as Asystem knows, the best tension relief is an orgasm.

 As my eyes glazed over the torrent of terrible news cycling through my social media feeds, I popped my first gummy.
 Though skeptical, I knew things couldn't get worse for my declining sex drive.
 And as I chewed, wondering what exactly fenugreek extract tasted like, I was fairly delighted.
 The gummies tasted great.
 In fact, they tasted so good, I made sure I ate one before my morning coffee every single day despite my usually poor pill-taking tendencies.
 Plus, unlike most gummy vitamins, these supplements are low in sugar, so I didn't even feel bad about having more than one at a time (more than the directed dose, but I couldn't resist their yumminess and they're all-natural, right?).